infinite-table/infinite-react/www/content/docs/learn/sorting/overview.page.md

 Sorting can be done both locally in the browser and remotely on the server.
 When you want sorting to be performed remotely on the server, a change on the <DPropLink name="sortInfo" /> should trigger a reload of the datasource.
 In order to achieve this, you need to specify <DPropLink name="shouldReloadData.sortInfo">shouldReloadData.sortInfo=true</DPropLink>.

-Possible values for <DPropLink name="shouldReloadData.sortInfo"/> are `false` (sorting will be performed locally and won't trigger a reload of the <DPropLink name="data"> source) and `true` (sorting will be performed remotely and will trigger a reload of the data).
+Possible values for <DPropLink name="shouldReloadData.sortInfo"/> are `false` (sorting will be performed locally and won't trigger a reload of the <DPropLink name="data" /> source) and `true` (sorting will be performed remotely and will trigger a reload of the data).

 This allows you fine-grained control on how sorting is done, either in the client or on the server.